SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/rm-importers/add-barcode-range-for-international-arrival-containers.md

 This summary barcode, known as a WAND ID barcode is attached to the outside of the receptacle.
 As a result, an electronic Data Solution file is produced, in a predefined format and sent to Royal Mail, detailing the WAND ID and the individual shipment barcodes.
 It allows Royal Mail to process more efficiently shipments arriving in the UK.

-IN SAPIENT, you can add a barcode range under the **International Arrival Containers** API service to capture the data required to populate the Data Solution file.
+In SAPIENT, you can add a barcode range under the **International Arrival Containers** API service to capture the data required to populate the Data Solution file.

 To add a barcode range for International Arrival Containers in SAPIENT, follow the steps as explained in the following procedure.